I wrote this after my recent surgery. Audio here, transcript below.

 This week I interviewed Ryan Armstrong of the pseudoscience watchdog group Bad Science Watch Canada.

-Listen to the interview at the link below or via the iTunes and Stitcher links at the end of this post.
+Listen at the link below or via the iTunes and Stitcher links at the end of this post.

 Bio Ryan Armstrong is the Executive Director of Bad Science Watch Canada, an independent non-profit consumer protection watchdog and science advocacy organization dedicated to improving the lives of Canadians by countering bad science.